Exolius/SimpleBackup/README.md

 You can donate to SimpleBackup if you love the plugin to bits and want to show me some support by clicking the donate button in the top right of the [Bukkit Dev](http://dev.bukkit.org/server-mods/simplebackup) page.

-Don't want to or can't donate?, then just leave a comment showing me support instead, or even better, click this adfly link:[http:adf.ly/395231/simplebackup](http:adf.ly/395231/simplebackup)
+Don't want to or can't donate?, then just leave a comment showing me support instead.

 Thanks for any support you give me, and enjoy simple backup!